-Note: This blog post has been updated to include version 2 of the A2Z Machine
+Note: This blog post has been updated for version 3.2 of the A2Z Machine

 When the interactive fiction game of Zork first appeared on home computers in the 80’s, it was truly magical.
 Users playing the game were able to type sentences like “open mailbox and read leaflet” and the computer would understand it.
 The parsing engine was truly a technological feat for 8 bit computers at the time, some of which had only 48KB of memory.
 Also, there was no “cloud” where the sentences were uploaded to a cloud service for analysis like Amazon’s Alexa and Google Home, analysis was all done locally.
 The end result was a rich game environment that provided hours of entertainment.
 Sadly, the popularity of Zork and other interactive fiction games declined as home computers became more powerful and games with computer graphics emerged.
 Fortunately, Zork still lives through ports to new environments like the A2Z Machine.

 Zork was originally developed in the late 1970’s on a DEC PDP-10 computer at MIT using a descendant of the LISP language.
 There was also a FORTRAN version that was translated to the C language.
 When the development moved to a commercial endeavor through the startup company Infocom, Zork was rewritten in two parts: An interpreter and a story file read by the interpreter.
 This allowed Zork to run on many different computers, where there were quite a few in the 80’s.
 The same story file could be used on any computer, only the story interpreter had to be created for that computer.
 This also allowed new stories and sequels to be created that could run using the same interpreter.
 The name for the interpreter was called the Z Machine.
 There are several open source Z Machine implementations available.
 My goal was to implement a Z Machine on an Arduino compatible microcontroller that allows playing Zork and other compatible interactive fiction games.

 The requirements to run a Z Machine are straighforward: